aidanboyne/BCM/_posts/2023-08-06-TTM_M2_EthicsPrivacy.md

  - Beneficence: the duty of a physician to try to bring about improvements in physical or psychological health that medicine can achieve.
  - Justice: physicians must accept the requirement of fairness to their patients.

-Decisions in medical ethics are made via a framework: Identify the question --> gather facts --> identify ethical considerations (perhaps using a sub-framework) --> make a reasoned argument and reccomendation
+Decisions in medical ethics are made via a framework: Identify the question --> gather facts --> identify ethical considerations (perhaps using a sub-framework) --> make a reasoned argument and recommendation

 ## Confidentiality and Privacy
  - Privacy is the right to keep one's information private
- - Confidentiality is the clinician's duty to keep the pateitn's infromation private.
+ - Confidentiality is the clinician's duty to keep the patient's information private.

-Confidentiality is broken often, especially in informal situations such as rides in the eleveator when discussing cases with other practitioners not involved in the patient's care.
+Confidentiality is broken often, especially in informal situations such as rides in the elevator when discussing cases with other practitioners not involved in the patient's care.

 **HIPAA** (Health insurance portability and accountability act): the legal obligation of physicians and health care workers to avoid disclosure of protected health information (PHI).
 PHI includes
  - Medical history, current conditions, and future prognosis (physical or mental)